juanbkm/donor2019/content/modalities/trust-funds/multi-partner-trust-funds.md

       - partner: United Kingdom ($82.4 million)
       - partner: United States ($153.7 million)
     description: |
-      In 2019, through the Afghanistan Infrastructure Trust Fund (AITF), the ANA Trust Fund provided US$ 93 million in replenishment funds.
+      In 2019, through the Afghanistan Infrastructure Trust Fund (AITF), the ANA Trust Fund provided $ 93 million in replenishment funds.
 AITF is a platform that facilitates financing for infrastructure development in Afghanistan.
 It provides technical assistance and grants for the construction of roads, railways, airports, energy infrastructure, and water management and irrigation facilities.
 AITF’s investments are closely aligned with Afghanistan’s development priorities, including the National Peace and Development Framework, the self-reliance agendas, the National Infrastructure Plan, and other national priority programs.
 Both ADB and Afghanistan are working together to attract more donors and partners to finance and cofinance projects for Afghanistan by contributing to the AITF.
   - item:
     type: multi
     name: Asia Pacific Climate Finance Fund